Business name registration isn’t a registered trademark

 If you want to protect your business name, the best thing to do is register it as a trademark.

-The area of intellectual property law can be complex and confusing so we recommend you speak with an experienced lawyer who can help you get everything right on the first go!
+The area of intellectual property and trademark law can be complex and confusing.
+Talk to LawBase today, our trademark lawyers will help you get everything right on the first go!